Path-Check/paper-cred/SPECIFICATION.md

 ## Badge Payload Specification
 Fields:

 1. *manuf*: **SHORTSTRING**.
 The name of the manufacturer of the vaccine
 1. *product*: **SHORTSTRING**.
 The name of the product of the vaccine.
 1. *lot*: **SHORTSTRING**.
 The lot number of bottle of the vaccine.
 1. *route* (optional): **SHORTSTRING**.
-The route of application 1.1.
-C38238	INTRADERMAL
+The route of application.
+Options are:
+   1. C38238	INTRADERMAL
-1.1.
-C28161	INTRAMUSCULAR
+   1. C28161	INTRAMUSCULAR
-1.1.
-C38276	INTRAVENOUS
+   1. C38276	INTRAVENOUS
-1.1.
-C38284	NASAL
+   1. C38284	NASAL
-1.1.
-C38288	ORAL
+   1. C38288	ORAL
-1.1.
-C38676	PERCUTANEOUS
+   1. C38676	PERCUTANEOUS
-1.1.
-C38299	SUBCUTANEOUS
+   1. C38299	SUBCUTANEOUS
-1.1.
-C38305	TRANSDERMAL
+   1. C38305	TRANSDERMAL
 1. *site* (optional): **SHORTSTRING**.
 The site of the application.
+Options are:
-Options are 1.1.
-LA:	Left Arm
+   1. LA:	Left Arm
-1.1.
-LD:	Left Deltoid
+   1. LD:	Left Deltoid
-1.1.
-LG:	Left Gluteus Medius
+   1. LG:	Left Gluteus Medius
-1.1.
-LLFA:	Left Lower Forearm
+   1. LLFA:	Left Lower Forearm
-1.1.
-LT:	Left Thigh
+   1. LT:	Left Thigh
-1.1.
-LVL:	Left Vastus Lateralis
+   1. LVL:	Left Vastus Lateralis
-1.1.
-RA:	Right Arm
+   1. RA:	Right Arm
-1.1.
-RD:	Right Deltoid
+   1. RD:	Right Deltoid
-1.1.
-RG:	Right Gluteus Medius
+   1. RG:	Right Gluteus Medius
-1.1.
-RLFA:	Right Lower Forearm
+   1. RLFA:	Right Lower Forearm
-1.1.
-RT:	Right Thigh
+   1. RT:	Right Thigh
-1.1.
-RVL:	Right Vastus Lateralis
+   1. RVL:	Right Vastus Lateralis
 1. *dose* (optional): **NUMERIC**.
 A dose size in ml.
 1. *boosts*: An array of **SHORTNUMERIC** representing the distance in days from the first dose.
 Ex, for Moderna's (two doses): [28], for JnJ (just one dose): []
 1. *passkey*: **STRING**.
 The cryptographic hash of the data in the Passkey, as defined in the Passkey specification.